canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 }
 ```

-> _You still need to register that configuration into the dependency container!
-More on that later._
+You still need to register that configuration into the dependency container.
+More on that later!

 Additionally, you can override keys per environment.
 You can use the name of your environment in the file name.
 For example, `appsettings.Development.json` or `appsettings.QA.json`.
 You can specify the current environment with an environment variable or in the `launchSettings.json` file.

 There's even support for sensitive settings that you don't want to version control: `secrets.json` file.
 You can manage this file from the command line too.

-<div class="message">To learn more about configuration in ASP.NET Core, check <a href="/2020/08/21/HowToConfigureValues/">How to read configuration values in ASP.NET Core</a>.</div>

-## Where is the Global.asax file?
+## 5. Where is the Global.asax file?

 Yet another missing file: [`Global.asax`](https://stackoverflow.com/questions/2340572/what-is-the-purpose-of-global-asax-in-asp-net).
 You used it to perform actions on application or session events.
 For example, when application started or ended.
-It was the place to do one-time setups, register filters or define routes.
+It was the place to do one-time setups, register filters, or define routes.

 But now we use the `Startup.cs` file.
 It contains the initialization and all the settings needed to run the application.
 An `Startup.cs` file looks like this: